fractaledmind/fractaledmind.github.io/src/_posts/2016-07-15-accessing-values-from-nested-hashes.md

 ---
-layout: post
 title: Accessing Values from Nested Hashes
-description: How can you access values from a nested (i.e. multidimensional) hash without throwing errors when the shape of the hash is not strictly fixed?
-image: null
-published_time: 2016-07-15
+date: 2016-07-15
-modified_time: null
-author: Stephen Margheim
 tags:
   - code
   - ruby
+summary: How can you access values from a nested (i.e. multidimensional) hash without throwing errors when the shape of the hash is not strictly fixed?
 ---

 <p>I need a function that will allow me to access values from a nested (i.e. multidimensional) hash.
 However, the shape of the hash is not strictly fixed.</p>